mehdigmira/gevent-channels/README.md

 # gevent-channels
-small implementation of channels on top of uwsgi
+small implementation of channels on top of gevent